maguire-lab/health_data_science_research_2023/index.md

 ## Minimal Technical Requirements
 This course will require access to an internet-enabled computer capable of installing and running Rstudio (>1.0).
-Rstudio is freely available and can be install from [here](https://www.rstudio.com/products/rstudio/)
+Rstudio is freely available and can be installed from [here](https://www.rstudio.com/products/rstudio/)

 ## Course Pre-requisites, Co-requisites, Exclusions and/or other Restrictions
-Students should either have some previous programming experience (ideally with R) and a knowledge of basic machine learning and/or statistical methods.
+Students should either have some previous programming experience (ideally with R) and some knowledge of basic machine learning and/or statistical methods.
 For graduate students this will be self-certified and relevant additional training material can be found in course readings.
 For undergraduate students pre-requisites of CSCI2110 and either STAT2060 or CSCI2360 are required.

-Basic pre-course familiarisation with R is recommended for all students e.g., completion of the [Harvard-Chan School Bioinformatics training module](https://hbctraining.github.io/Training-modules/IntroR/)
+Basic pre-course familiarisation with R is recommended for all students e.g., completion of the [Harvard-Chan School Bioinformatics training module](https://hbctraining.github.io/Training-modules/IntroR/) is one option for this although alternatives are freely available online.

 ## Course Rationale and/or Other Restrictions and Requirements
 This course is designed as an elective course for graduate students in Community Health & Epidemiology and graduate/advanced undergraduate students in the Faculty of Computer Science interested in working at the intersection of medicine and computer science.
 The primary goals of this course are to (i) provide an overview of the main types of medical data, (ii) introduce key analysis methods for each data, and (iii) build skills necessary for effective interdisciplinary research in this area.
 This will complement existing non-cross listed/co-located CS and CH&E courses by providing students with an introduction to a wide-range of concepts across those courses or an opportunity to apply those skills within a growing interdisciplinary research context.
 Within FCS, it will complement existing courses focused on specific analysis methods (e.g., CSCI 6504/6505/6509/6515/6612) and research skills focused courses (e.g., CSCI 6055/6061).
 Similarly, within CH&E, it will complement technical-skill focused courses (e.g., CH&E 6054/6056) as well as research training (e.g., HINF 6020.03/CH&E 8040) by supporting specific training at their intersection.
 Given the topic, goals, and cross-listing/co-locating of this course, it will be well placed to form part of the Master's of Digital Innovation.